phlowers/thermohl/thermohl-docs/docs/getting-started.md

 This example uses the same heat equation and power terms, but to compute the line ampacity (A), ie the maximum power intensity that can be used in a conductor without exceeding a specified maximal temperature (°C), along with the corresponding power terms (W.m<sup>-1</sup>).
-We can see that, for three different ambient temperature, we have three distinct ampacities (and the lower the ambient temperature, the higher the ampacity).
+We can see that, for three different ambient temperatures, we have three distinct ampacities (and the lower the ambient temperature, the higher the ampacity).

 ```python